As June arrives, we first welcome Children's Day on June 1st.

 In the painting, children are seen riding on wooden horses, wearing masks, playing drums and flutes, dancing and performing plays, all kinds of entertainment for their amusement.

-While we reminisce about how carefree childhood was during this , the third of summer, Mang Zhong, arrives punctually on June 6th.
+While we reminisce about how carefree childhood was during this time, the third solar term of summer, Mang Zhong, arrives punctually on June 6th.
 Every year when mantises are seen in fields and farms it is a sign that Mang Zhong has arrived.

 It is also known as the busiest farming season where wheat is harvested followed by sowing late millet crops such as sorghum and broomcorn.
 There can be no delays during this season.